 For about 70 days, taxiway B (Bravo) will be closed near the North Satellite, to move taxiway L (Lima) to the south and extend taxiway B to the north.
 During this time, runway 16L/34R will actually be used as a taxiway for aircraft.
 Air Traffic Control will have this option available to them to keep traffic flowing.
-To be very specific for our aviation geeks, 757-300 aircraft with winglets and smaller, will be able to use taxiway A (next to B), but larger aircraft will have to detour onto the closed runway.
+To be very specific for our aviation geeks, 757-300 aircraft with winglets and smaller will be able to use taxiway A (next to B), but larger aircraft will have to detour onto the closed runway.

 In some cases, during north flow, this could increase your taxi time.
-During peak periods it may be necessary to taxi aircraft to the north of the airfield and then all the way back to the south end, by use of Taxiway T (Tango) in between the center (16C/34C) and westernmost (16R/34L) runways.
-This is necessary as the closure of the nearest runway reduces how many aircraft can lineup for takeoff on the south before they create congestion around the terminal and block taxiways coming out of gates.
+During peak periods it may be necessary to taxi aircraft to the north of the airfield and then all the way back to the south end, by use of Taxiway T (Tango) in between the enter (16C/34C) and westernmost (16R/34L) runways.
+This is necessary as the closure of the nearest runway reduces how many aircraft can line up for takeoff on the south before they create congestion around the terminal and block taxiways coming out of gates.